 The First Gold Sovereign

-Following the defeat of Napoleon at Waterloo a great reform of the coinage was undertaken and gold was adopted as the ‘sole Standard Measure of Value’.
-At first it was intended to re-introduce the 21 shilling guinea but it was found that ‘a very general wish prevails among the Public in favour of a Coinage of Gold Pieces of the value of Twenty Shillings and Ten Shillings, in preference to Guineas, Half Guineas and Seven Shilling Pieces’.
+After Napoleon was defeated at the Battle of Waterloo in 1815, the authorities carried out a review of the nation’s coinage.
+At first it was intended to re-introduce the 21 shilling guinea but it was found that, “A very general wish prevails among the Public in favour of a Coinage of Gold Pieces of the value of Twenty Shillings and Ten Shillings, in preference to Guineas, Half Guineas and Seven Shilling Pieces.”
 Hence a new gold 20 shilling coin was born and given the old name of Sovereign.

-That year, coinciding with Queen Victoria’s Golden Jubilee, new designs appeared on the gold and silver coinage but only Pistrucci’s St George was approved for the reverse of the Sovereign, it being ‘sanctioned’ said the Chancellor of the Exchequer, ‘by tradition and recommended by the great beauty of the design’.
+Queen Victoria’s Golden Jubilee took place in 1887, when new designs were unveiled for the gold and silver coins.
+Once more, Pistrucci’s St George was chosen for the reverse of The Sovereign, it being “Sanctioned,” said the Chancellor of the Exchequer, “by tradition and recommended by the great beauty of the design.”

-It was not until 1893, however, when Thomas Brock’s Old head replaced the Jubilee Head on Queen Victoria’s coins, did Pistrucci’s St George finally grace the reverse of the Half-Sovereign.
-There may have been good practical reasons for adopting St George in place of the usual royal arms, but perhaps aesthetic considerations may also have played a part, for many would agree with the critic in the London Illustrated News who declared the new Half-Sovereign of 1893 ‘vastly pretty… by far the most artistic Half-Sovereign I have yet seen’.
+It was not until 1893, however, when Thomas Brock’s old head replaced the Jubilee head on Queen Victoria’s coins, that Pistrucci’s St George finally graced the reverse of the Half-Sovereign.
+There may have been practical reasons for adopting St George in place of the usual royal arms, but aesthetic considerations surely also played a part.
+The general admiration of Pistrucci’s design led one critic in the London Illustrated News to declare that the new Half-Sovereign of 1893 was “Vastly pretty… by far the most artistic Half-Sovereign I have yet seen.”

-Pistrucci’s St George and the dragon continues to reign supreme on the gold Sovereign family, recognised as a symbol of uncompromising standards and minting excellence.
-It graces all five coins in the Sovereign family of 2011; each coin has been manufactured using original master tools and therefore displays Pistrucci’s dynamic masterpiece in all its original glory.
+Pistrucci’s St George and the dragon continues to reign supreme in the gold Sovereign family, representing the highest standards of the coin maker’s art.
+It graces all five coins in the Sovereign family.
+Each one has been manufactured using the original master tools, which means they truly display Pistrucci’s dynamic masterpiece in all its original glory.